-A hardware firewall is a stand-alone physical device placed in the network to filter internet traffic.
+A hardware firewall is a stand-alone physical firewall device placed in the network to filter internet traffic.
 All computer network exchanges happen with data packets being checked with a firewall, enforcing security policies and access controls.
 Much like a server or a computer, the device is autonomous and dedicated to the sole function of connection inspection.

 How does a hardware firewall work?